 Starting any diet can be really hard.
-Let alone giving up carbs when you're starting keto.
+Let alone give up carbs when you’re starting keto.

 Because come on, that’s the first thing we think of when we think about starting a keto diet… am I right?

 It’s not the end of the world, though, I promise.
 There are tons of things you can do to replace some of your favorite foods.
 Tons of swaps, actually.